Southern resident orcas: Moby Doll

-A southern resident initiated the scientific study of killer whale sounds.
+A southern resident initiated the scientific study of orca sounds.
 When the juvenile J Pod member later named Moby Doll was captured in 1964, it was a watershed for the then very misunderstood and hated species.
-He began the transformation of the species' public image, and made possible the first closeup studies of a live killer whale.
+He began the transformation of the species' public image, and made possible the first closeup studies of a live orca.

-Killer whales had been recorded in the field five times; three of the recordings had been of J Pod.
-J Pod had been recorded in Dabob Bay on October 20, 1960, by US Navy personnel; and in Saanich Inlet by Canada's Defence Research Establishment Pacific on February 19, 1958, and in Spring, 1961.
+Orcas had been recorded in the field five times previously; three of the recordings had been of J Pod.
+J Pod had been recorded in Dabob Bay on October 20, 1960, by US Navy personnel; and in Saanich Inlet by Canada's Defence Research Establishment Pacific on February 19, 1958, and in spring, 1961.
 These historical field recordings would ultimately provide a suggestive reference for the stability in time of discrete calls.

 Harold Dean Fisher recorded Moby Doll at Burrard Dry Dock, and the tape he kept at UBC would years later have great significance for pivotal researcher John Ford (see below), who heard it as a student.

-Schevill and Watkins' study of Moby Doll created the fundamental basis for understanding killer whale sounds.
+Schevill and Watkins' study of Moby Doll created the fundamental basis for understanding orca sounds.

 William E. Schevill first heard the underwater sounds of whales during World War II, in the fight against U-boats.
 He was inspired to become a cetologist and pioneer in the study of whale sounds.
 He had already studied 20 other species of cetacean when in August 1964 he travelled to Vancouver with his Woods Hole Oceanographic Institution colleague William A. Watkins to study Moby Doll for three days.